raheelkhan/app/README.md

 Since I have used reusable workflow, the first thing that runs here is also the `app-reusable-ci.yaml` file.

 After that it starts deployment to `Stage` environment.
-Because I have configured Github environments in the above steps, here the flow will be paused I until I approve it.
+Because I have configured Github environments with required approvals in the above steps, here the flow will be paused I until I approve it.

 The steps that runs the deployment are written in `app-reusable-deploy.yaml` file.
 The purpose of making it also reusable is that it works for both `Prod` and `Stage` environments both having differnt variables / secrets.